sparshsah/foggy-demo/demo/ml/musings.md

 ## Stability-Sensitivity Tradeoff

-i don't call this bv tradeoff bc i think that term has some unrelated baggage attached to it
+I deliberately won't refer to this as a "bias-variance tradeoff" because I think that term has some unrelated baggage attached to it.

 ofc if ur gonna retrain annual and submit rebalance orders to your algo wheel once a week, it matters. u want your model artifact to be valid for a year and its view to be a good guide through the week.